Phitsanulok Unity F.C.

 Phitsanulok Unity Football Club (Thai สโมสรฟุตบอลพิษณุโลก ยูนิตี้) is a Thai football club based in Phitsanulok province.
-The club is currently playing in the Thai League 3 Northern region.

 History

 In 2018, the club has established by a football fan in Wat Bot, Phitsanulok and competed in Thailand Amateur League Northern region.
 In the end of season, the club has promoted to Thai League 4 (also known as Omsin League).

-In 2019, The club has moved their ground to the Pibulsongkram Rajabhat University Stadium.
+In 2019, the club has moved their ground to the Pibulsongkram Rajabhat University Stadium.
 They competed in Thai League 4 Northern region and finished in the 2nd place, qualified to the champions league stage.
 The club is planning to construct an own stadium in Wat Bot, Phitsanulok.
-In the end of 2019 season, Wat Bot City has promoted to 2020 Thai League 3 by competed in the upper region.
+In the end of 2019 season, Wat Bot City was promoted to the Thai League 3.
 In addition, at the end of 2019 season, Wat Bot City was the champion of Thai League 4 Champions League.

-In 2022, Wat Bot City competed in the Thai League 3 for the 2022–23 season.
-It is their 4th season in the professional league.
 The club started the season with a 2–0 home win over Kongkrailas United and they ended the season with a 1–0 away win over Kongkrailas United.
 The club has finished 4th place in the league of the Northern region.
 In addition, in the 2022–23 Thai FA Cup Wat Bot City was defeated 0–1 by Uthai Thani in the third round, causing them to be eliminated and in the 2022–23 Thai League Cup Wat Bot City was defeated 1–3 by Rayong in the qualification play-off round, causing them to be eliminated too.

-In 2023, Wat Bot City was rebranded as Phitsanulok United where they use field rat to represent the club logo.
-However a year later, the club redesigned its logo from a field rat to a fighting cock, symbolizing King Naresuan the Great's legendary fighting cock.
+In 2023, Wat Bot City was rebranded as Phitsanulok United.
+However, a year later the club redesigned its logo, symbolizing King Naresuan the Great's legendary fighting cock.